gl-inet/GL-E750-MCU-instruction/Readme.md

 	$ls bin/packages/mips_24kc/base/gl-e750-mcu_2020-06-08-f8c77bdb-1_mips_24kc.ipk

 ### How to upgrade the mcu firmware
-1. Get the mcu firmware from GL sales or compile the firmware by youself use the source code
+1. Get the mcu firmware from GL sales or compile the firmware by yourself use the source code

 2. Use the TFTP or SCP protocol to upload the MCU firmware to a directory on E750 file system.
 For example, my firmware name is **e750-mcu-V1.0.5.bin** and I chose the directory is **/tmp**, so the firmware path is **/tmp/e750-mcu-V1.0.5.bin**

-3. Open the first terminal useing SSH protocol, execute the ***ubus  call  service delete '{"name":"e750_mcu"}'*** command to stop the mcu process, don't care the rerurn message
+3. Open the first terminal using SSH protocol, execute the ***ubus  call  service delete '{"name":"e750_mcu"}'*** command to stop the mcu process, don't care the return message

 4. Execute the ***mcu_update /tmp/e750-mcu-V1.0.5.bin*** command to upgrade the MCU firmware